An Introduction to Deep Morphological Networks: Results and Discussion

 \subsubsection{WHU-RS19 Dataset}

-Table~\ref{tab:rs19_results} presents the results related to the WHU-RS19 dataset.
-Again, as expected, all architectures outperformed their respective lower bounds (generated by the Static SEs).
-Considering the LeNet-based networks, the best result, among the baselines, was produced by the LeNet architecture~\cite{lecun1998gradient}.
-The proposed DeepMorphLeNet generated competitive results when compared to this baseline, corroborating with previous conclusions about the ability of the proposed technique to optimize the morphological filters and extract important features.
+The second part of Table~\ref{tab:ucmerced_results} presents the results related to the WHU-RS19 dataset.
+Again, as expected, all architectures outperformed the lower bound result, generated by the Static SEs.

+As for the previous dataset, all experimented techniques, including the DeepMorphNets and the networks with selective kernels~\cite{li2019selective}, achieved very similar outcomes, outperforming the MorphoN~\cite{mondal2020image} and DMNN~\cite{franchi2020deep} approaches.

-As for the UCMerced Land-use dataset, the exact same conclusions can be drawn from the AlexNet-based networks.
-In this case, the best baseline was the AlexNet-based network, that produces 64.38$\pm$2.93\% of average accuracy.
-However, the proposed DeepMorphAlexNet produced similar results when compared to this baseline (68.20$\pm$2.75\% of average accuracy).
-These results reaffirm the previous conclusions related to the ability of the morphological networks to capture interesting information.
-Figure~\ref{fig:rs19_feature_maps} presents some feature maps learned by the AlexNet-based networks for the WHU-RS19 Dataset.
-Again, it is remarkable the difference between the features extracted by the different architectures.
-Overall, the DeepMorphNet is capable of learning specific and distinct features when compared to the ConvNets.
+These results reaffirm the previous conclusions related to the ability of the morphological networks to capture interesting features.
+Figure~\ref{fig:ucmerced_feature_maps} presents the same comparison, as before, between the feature maps extracted from DeepMorphNets and ConvNets.
+Again, it is remarkable the difference between the features extracted by the distinct architectures, which corroborates with previous analysis and results.

-As for the previous dataset, a convergence analysis for the WHU-RS19 dataset is presented in Figure~\ref{convergence_rs19}.
-Again, although the DeepMorphNets are slower to converge (mainly due to the number trainable parameters, as presented in Table~\ref{tab:rs19_results}), they are able to achieve similar results if enough time is provided for training the model, corroborating with previous conclusions.
+As for the previous dataset, a convergence analysis of the architectures in the WHU-RS19 dataset is presented in Figure~\ref{convergence_rs19}.
+Again, only the networks that do not exploit selective kernels~\cite{li2019selective} were reported.
+As before, the proposed model is slower (due to the number of trainable parameters), but able to converge if enough time is provided for the training.